 After graduating, our students need an extra push to be able to attend government Primary School: a small bursary of £38 GBP will allow them to buy the school books, uniform, entry fee.
 Without these they will not be accepted in and will loose a year.

-The Calleri Early Child Development Centre (ECDC) was opened at its present location in 2013, the structure is divided between two classrooms, a kitchen, a playground, a watchman shelter.
+The Calleri Early Child Development Centre (ECDC) was opened at its present location in 2013, the structure is divided between two classrooms, a daycare room, a kitchen, a playground and a watchman shelter.

 We strive to: